-Blue Advantage will treat Alimta (pemetrexed disodium heptahydrate) as a covered benefit for treatment of metastatic bladder cancer or metastatic urothelial carcinoma as a single agent for second-line or greater.
+Alimta (pemetrexed disodium heptahydrate) meets Blue Cross and Blue Shield of Alabama's medical criteria for coverage for treatment of metastatic bladder cancer or metastatic urothelial carcinoma as a single agent for second-line or greater.

-Blue Advantage will treat Alimta (pemetrexed disodium heptahydrate) as a covered benefit for treatment of recurrent ovarian cancer as a single agent in platinum resistant disease.
+Alimta (pemetrexed disodium heptahydrate) meets Blue Cross and Blue Shield of Alabama's medical criteria for coverage for treatment of recurrent ovarian cancer as a single agent in platinum resistant disease.

-Blue Advantage will treat Alimta (pemetrexed disodium heptahydrate) as a covered benefit for treatment of thymic cancer and thymomas when used for second line therapy as a single agent.
+Alimta (pemetrexed disodium heptahydrate) meets Blue Cross and Blue Shield of Alabama's medical criteria for coverage for treatment of thymic cancer and thymomas when used for second line therapy as a single agent.

-Blue Advantage will treat Alimta (pemetrexed disodium heptahydrate) as a non-covered benefit and as investigational when the above criteria is not met.
+Alimta (pemetrexed disodium heptahydrate) does not meet Blue Cross and Blue Shield of Alabama's medical criteria for coverage and is considered investigational when the above criteria is not met.